← Back to Summit Homepage

 Chair: Bjorn Stevens, MPI-M

-Keynote Title TBD Cathy Hohenegger, MPI-M
+Keynote Coupling storms with the Earth System Cathy Hohenegger, MPI-M

 Resolved Storm-Environment Interactions: Thermodynamic-Convection Coupling and Their Impacts in Global Kilometer-Scale Simulations Daisuke Takasuka, Tohoku University